UN envoy says proposed Libya laws not enough to enable election | Law-Order

 UN envoy says proposed Libya laws not enough to enable election

-However, efforts for a lasting political solution based on national elections ran aground in late 2021 when the vote was cancelled because of disputes over the rules.

-The United Nations envoy to Libya said on Monday that proposed electoral laws agreed by a committee of two legislative bodies this month are "not sufficient to resolve the most contested issues and enable successful elections".
+Addressing the United Nations Security Council Bathily said proposed electoral laws agreed this month by a committee drawn from Libya's two legislative bodies was "an important step forward".
+But he added that it was "not sufficient to resolve the most contested issues and enable successful elections", pointing to continued disagreements among Libya's opposing factions that he said could "trigger a new crisis".

-International diplomacy has focused on pushing for national elections to resolve years of conflict in Libya but the country's rival political bodies, whose own legitimacy has been repeatedly questioned, have failed to agree on electoral rules.
-The envoy, Abdoulaye Bathily, addressing the U.N.
-Security Council, said failure to reach agreement on the main issues could "trigger a new crisis" and urged the council to use pressure to push the main sides to compromise.
+The United Nations envoy to Libya Abdoulaye Bathily said on Monday that proposed electoral laws had not resolved contentious issues and were not enough to allow elections.

+Diplomacy has for years focused on the election of a new president and parliament as key to resolving years of conflict but Libya's rival political bodies have repeatedly failed to agree on rules.
+Addressing the United Nations Security Council Bathily said proposed electoral laws agreed this month by a committee drawn from Libya's two legislative bodies was "an important step forward".

 Libya has had little stability or security since a 2011 NATO-backed uprising and it split in 2014 between warring eastern and western factions but there has been little major warfare since a 2020 ceasefire.
-However, efforts for a lasting political solution based on national elections ran aground in late 2021 when the vote was cancelled because of disputes over the rules.
+However, efforts for a lasting political solution based on national elections ran aground in late 2021 when the vote was cancelled because of disputes over the rules including the role of an interim government installed earlier that year.

+Since then there has been a political standoff between factions that support the interim government and those including Saleh who wish to replace it.
+Saleh said on Monday that the parliament and the other legislative body, the High State Council, would "assume their responsibilities to form a government and a law leading to elections".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)